DylanPrinsloo/text-editor/README.md

 - Code Analytics using Deep Learning to track performance and give feedback on coding habits.
 ---

-## If yod like to join or Contribute
+## If you would like to join or Contribute

 Hit me up on Linkdeln or Fork the project, pul request and vice versa.